 We need to make the same distinctions the Bible does.

 The Bible sets a precedent for distinguishing between intent and impact.
 If someone is in the forest with his neighbor cutting wood and his axe head flies off and accidentally kills his companion, then the offender may flee to a city of refuge to avoid death.
-The reason the killer can live is “the man did not deserve to die, since he had not hated his neighbor in the past” (Leviticus 19:4–6).
+The reason the killer can live is “the man did not deserve to die, since he had not hated his neighbor in the past” (Deuteronomy 19:4–6).
 Since the man had no malice or forethought in the act that led to his neighbor’s death, he did not deserve a fatal punishment.

 On the other hand, “If anyone hates his neighbor and lies in wait for him and attacks him and strikes him fatally so that he dies . . .
-Your eye shall not pity him, but you shall purge the guilt of innocent blood from Israel” (Leviticus 19:11–13).
+Your eye shall not pity him, but you shall purge the guilt of innocent blood from Israel” (Deuteronomy 19:11–13).
 A person who plans evil earns a different punishment.
 Motives matter.

 But lack of malice does not remove the harm done or the need for restitution.
 In another biblical example, after giving instructions for all kinds of rituals, God makes a final provision for anyone who unintentionally breaks the law.
 Numbers 15:27 says, “But if just one person sins unintentionally, that person must bring a year-old female goat for a sin offering.”
 Notice that the transgression is still called a sin despite the unintentional nature of the act.
 And the person must still bring a sin offering to make atonement.